Xianyu-Yang/xianyu-yang.github.io/_pages/about.md

 # 📢 News
 2025-09 I will make an oral presentation in 10th Evolutionary Demography Conference, Pembroke College, Oxford

-2025-08 Delighted to share that I just been selected to join the Junior Editorial Board of Forestry Research] (Q1; Impact Factor 5.0; ranked 4th in the Forestry category).
+2025-08 Delighted to share that I have been selected to join the Junior Editorial Board of Forestry Research] (Q1; Impact Factor 5.0; ranked 4th in the Forestry category).